-- 1 (14) Beginning January 1, 2021, the Washington State University 2 extension energy program must post on its web site and update at 3 least monthly a report, by utility, of: - (a) The number of certifications issued for community solar projects; and - (b) An estimate of the amount of credit that has not yet been allocated for low-income community solar incentive payments under each utility's credit limit and that remains available for new community solar project certifications in the state. - (15) Persons receiving incentive payments under this section must keep and preserve, for a period of five years for the duration of the consumer contract, suitable records as may be necessary to determine the amount of incentive payments applied for and received. - (16) The nonpower attributes of the community solar project belong to the individual subscribers, and must be kept, sold, or transferred at a subscriber's discretion, unless a contract between the subscriber and administrator clearly specifies that the attributes will be transferred to the administrator.
-If the nonpower attributes are sold or transferred, the utility to which the project is interconnected has the first right of refusal to procure the nonpower attributes at their fair market value. - (17) All lists, technical specifications, determinations, and guidelines developed under this section must be made publicly available online by the Washington State University extension energy program. - (18) The Washington State University extension energy program must collect a one-time fee for precertification applications submitted under this section of five hundred dollars per applicant.
-The Washington State University extension energy program must deposit all revenue generated by this fee into the state general fund. - 31 (19) The Washington State University extension energy program 32 may, through a public process, develop program requirements, 33 policies, and processes necessary for the administration or 34 implementation of this section. - (20) Applications, certifications, requests for incentive payments under this section, and the information contained therein are not deemed tax information under RCW 82.32.330 and are subject to disclosure.
+(12) Beginning January 1, 2021, the Washington State University extension energy program must post on its web site and update at least monthly a report, by utility, of:

-- 1 (21) No certification may be issued under this section by the 2 Washington State University extension energy program for a community 3 solar project after June 30, 2033. - (22) This section expires June 30, 2036.
+- (a) The number of certifications issued for community solar projects; and - (b) An estimate of the amount of credit that has not yet been allocated for energy burden reduction incentive payments under each utility's credit limit and that remains available for new community solar project certifications in the state. - (13) Persons receiving incentive payments under this section must keep and preserve, for a period of five years for the duration of the consumer contract, suitable records as may be necessary to determine the amount of incentive payments applied for and received. - (14) The nonpower attributes of the community solar project belong to the individual subscribers, and must be kept, sold, or transferred at a subscriber's discretion, unless a contract between the subscriber and the utility clearly specifies that the attributes will be retained by the utility. - 19 (15) All lists, technical specifications, determinations, and 20 guidelines developed under this section must be made publicly 21 available online by the Washington State University extension energy 22 program. - (16) The Washington State University extension energy program must collect a one-time fee for precertification applications submitted under this section of five hundred dollars per applicant.
+The Washington State University extension energy program must deposit all revenue generated by this fee into the state general fund. - (17) The Washington State University extension energy program may, through a public process, develop program requirements, policies, and processes necessary for the administration or implementation of this section. - 32 (18) Applications, certifications, requests for incentive 33 payments under this section, and the information contained therein 34 are not deemed tax information under RCW 82.32.330 and are subject to 35 disclosure. - 36 (19) No certification may be issued under this section by the 37 Washington State University extension energy program for a community 38 solar project after June 30, 2026. - (20) This section expires June 30, 2036.